liyue34673/Analysis-and-Optimization-of-Drone-Delivery/README.md

 # Analysis-and-Optimization-of-Drone-Delivery
 This project is aimed to assist the company, HELP, Inc. to improve the aerial disaster relief response system and satisfy their requirements of delivering pre-packaged medical supplies and providing high-resolution aerial video reconnaissance.

+The paper was conducted by myself and my other two team members @ Hongfei Xing, @ Yiqi Liu and it was the result for participating the MCM (Mathematical Contest in Modeliing)(2019).
+We were designated as Successful Participant.